Mumbai City FC: Acquisition by CFG and success under Sergio Lobera (2020–2021)

-After several months of anticipation, the City Football Group's acquisition of the club was fully effective.
-Under the new ownership, the club decided to kickstart a new era and signed the former FC Goa coach Sergio Lobera as manager.
-The club signed Hugo Boumous from FC Goa after paying a release clause of ₹1.6 crores, a record fee in Indian football.
+Under the new ownership, the club signed former FC Goa coach Sergio Lobera.
+The club signed Hugo Boumous after paying a release clause of ₹1.6 crores, a record fee in Indian football.
 Along with Boumous, they signed some core players from Goa, including Fall, Jahouh, Mandar, and Jackichand.

-During the first phase of the league, Mumbai City FC got 25 points from the first ten matches, which included eight wins, one draw, and one loss.
-Towards the end of the league stage, they registered only two wins in six games.
-However, they managed to win in the last two matches of the league stage.
+During the first phase of the league, Mumbai City got 25 points which included eight wins, one draw, and one loss.
 A win against Mohun Bagan in the final match of the league stage made them the winners of the League Shield, thus qualifying for the 2022 AFC Champions League group stage.
 By doing so, they became the second Indian club after FC Goa to play in the Champions League.

-The Islanders had earlier sealed their playoff berth with a 3–3 draw against FC Goa, with four league games to go which was the quickest-ever qualification (15 Games).
-Before that, they were also unbeaten for 12 games.
+The Islanders had earlier sealed their playoff berth with a 3–3 draw against FC Goa.
 Their first semifinal leg against FC Goa at Fatorda ended in a 2–2 draw.
-The second leg ended in a goalless draw, which means the match went into a penalty shootout.
+The second leg ended in a goalless draw.
 In the shootout, they beat FC Goa 6–5, where Rowllin Borges scored the decisive penalty.
 In their final against ATK Mohun Bagan at the Fatorda Stadium, they won the game 2–1, with Bipin Singh scoring the decisive goal in the 90th minute.
-Thus, Mumbai City FC became the first club to win the league winners' shield and the ISL trophy in a single season.
+Thus, Mumbai City became the first club to win the League Winners' Shield and the ISL Trophy in the same season.

 Des Buckingham era (2021–2023)

-2021-22 season
+2021–22 season

-On 8 October 2021, Mumbai City appointed English manager Des Buckingham as head coach on a two-year contract.
+On 8 October 2021, Mumbai City appointed English Des Buckingham as head coach on a two-year contract.
 The club began its 2021–22 season campaign with a 3–0 win on 22 November against FC Goa.

-At the end of the season though, Mumbai City finished in fifth place, meaning they failed to qualify for the playoffs.
+At the end of the season, Mumbai City finished in fifth place, meaning they failed to qualify for the playoffs.

-Ahead of the 2022 AFC Champions League kick-off, the club went to Abu Dhabi for training and defeated Emirati giants Al Ain 2–1 in a friendly match.
+Ahead of the continental campaign, the club went to Abu Dhabi and defeated Emirati giants Al Ain 2–1 in a friendly match.
 Under Buckingham, Mumbai City became the first Indian club to win a match in the AFC Champions League, as they defeated Al-Quwa Al-Jawiya of Iraq by 2–1.